Access - Anacortes Fiber Internet - Frequently Asked Questions

 Q: When will Access Fiber Internet be available in my neighborhood?

-A: Currently, we are scheduled to perform installations in the Central Business District in January 2020.
-Old Town is tentatively planned for Q1 of 2020 and our M Ave pilot area (24th to 32nd St.) in Q3 of 2020 as the attempt to cover the entire footprint of the city by 2023.
-While no other neighborhoods are scheduled yet, we are accepting orders city-wide.
+A: Originally we were scheduled to perform installations during 2020 only in the Central Business District, Old Town, and our M Ave pilot area (24th to 32nd St.), but have been able to increase our footprint to include additional parts of the east side of Anacortes.
+Our ultimate goal is to cover the entire footprint of the city by 2023, and we are accepting orders city-wide.
+You can access our 2020 service map here.

 Q: If I place an order now, do I have to get service or face a fee?